 On the way out I noticed the party had fallen to the producers and their partners I assume.
 Australia Day’s premiere at BIFF had followed triumphant screenings at the Sydney Film Festival and the Melbourne International Film Festival.
 Now it will be about the money.
 A limited run at Dendy cinemas will begun nationally September 20 before the film moves to screening on Australian cable provider Foxtel who were a funding partner of the film.
 On the night of September 2nd though, two young lads from Brisbane screened their first feature film with in front of an approving rapturous audience.
 In the wee small hours they enjoyed a delicious meal with loved ones content in one victory.
 The victory to create art that you can be proud of and put it out into the world and have it be enjoyed by others.
 They are dreamers living the dream.
 It made me smile to see that.

 Produced by Eyeball Media Enterprises Scenestr. is an online national magazine with local offices around Australia.
 With over twenty years of publishing history they’ve excelled at moving into the digital realm but they remain at heart from the streets.
-They also publish Scene magazine in print every month focussed mostly on music gigs, festivals, stand-up comics, fashion and interviews with local and international bands.
-If you’re into music they’re a great read but they do cover all of the arts and fortunately for me they also feature the occasional film review online too.
+They also publish magazines in print for Perth, Adelaide, Sydney and Brisbane every month.
+The magazine is focussed mostly on music gigs, festivals, stand-up comics, fashion and interviews with local and international bands.
+If you’re into music they’re a great read but they do cover all of the arts.